Skip to main content

 What does Paladin actually add?

+We rotate active ingredients on quarterly programs so pests do not adapt.
+We document what we did, why, and what to watch for between visits.
 We start every visit with identification, many DIY fixes fail because the wrong product was used on the wrong pest.
-We work the conditions first: trim the shrub that touches the siding, fix the gutter that drips on the foundation, seal the gap behind the dryer vent.
-We use targeted product placement (cracks, harborage, voids) rather than blanket spraying living surfaces.
 For a wider plan, pair this with rodent control and exclusion so the whole property is covered.

 Most of our customers tell us the biggest thing isn't the product.
 It's that we explain what we did, where, and what to expect, and that we pick up the phone when they call.